Couchbase-Ecosystem/cbl-ionic-docs/docs/StartHere/install.md

 ## Get Started

-To get started coding Couchbase Lite for Ionic Capacitor apps, you will need to clone the Ionic Plugin repo and build the plugin.
+To get started coding Couchbase Lite for Ionic Capacitor apps, you will need to download the assets for the Ionic Plugin repo and build the plugin.

  :::note
 This plugin is currently under active development.
 The plugin is not yet available on npm.
 You must use a release from the GitHub repo.